Bob Krause (politician)

-Robert A. Krause (born January 15, 1950) is an American politician and Perennial candidate.
+Robert A. Krause (born January 15, 1950) is an American politician and perennial candidate.
 He served in the Iowa General Assembly from 1973 until 1979.
-Also serving as Regional Representative for the US Secretary of Transportation during the Carter Administration, and also having served on the Waterloo, Iowa school board.
+He has also served as Regional Representative for the US Secretary of Transportation during the Carter Administration, and on the Waterloo, Iowa school board.

 Early life and education

 Krause was raised on a family farm in rural northwest Iowa, Krause graduated in 1968 from Sentral Community School District of Fenton, Iowa.
 He was active in 4-H, church, athletics and editor of the student newspaper.

 Krause attended the University of Iowa financing his education with a combination of work, scholarships and loans.
 He graduated in 1972 with a B.A. degree in political science.
 He was a member of ROTC and was commissioned as a 2nd Lieutenant in the Army Reserve in the summer of 1972.
 Krause also served in the student senate and was president of University Democrats.
 He also worked two summers for the Robert D. Fulton for Governor campaign the Iowa Democratic Party.